piyushr147/springBoot/java_interview.md

     Static variable and class gets memory where the class is loaded.
 And these can directly be called with the help of class names.

 # static nested class
     A class in the java program cannot be static except if it is the inner class.
-If it is an inner static class, then it exactly works like other static members of the class, that's why we call it static nested class.
-    Static nested classes do not depend on an instance of the outer class.
-    You can use them without creating an outer class object.
+Static nested classes do not depend on an instance of the outer class, you can use them without creating an outer class object.
     Therefore, they are shared just like static methods or variables — they belong to the class, not the instances.

     Static variables and static methods: